aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Your fortune said you need to make a donation.
-Follow the Paypal link.
+> 🥠 A cynic is only a frustrated optimist.

-Last update: Mon Nov 17 05:11:01 2025
+Last update: Tue Nov 18 05:10:34 2025

 ### Let's play! 🎮